-Overturning federal marriage discrimination is a key part of Freedom to Marry’s three-track Roadmap to Victory, which also includes winning marriage in more states and growing and diversifying the majority for marriage.
+Overturning federal marriage discrimination is a key part of Freedom to Marry’s three-track Roadmap to Victory,, which also includes winning marriage in more states and growing and diversifying the majority support for marriage nationwide.

 Freedom to Marry’s Federal Program

 Freedom to Marry has 4 overarching goals for our federal program:

 - Elevate the marriage conversation in federal circles to empower decision-makers;

 - Advance the Respect for Marriage Act to fully overturn DOMA;

 - Use federal work to synergize and stimulate nationally, to win more states and to grow and diversify the majority of Americans who support the freedom to marry through our Congressional work; work with allies and the Respect for Marriage Coalition, and galvanize support for Young Conservatives for the Freedom to Marry and Mayors for the Freedom to Marry.